M66B/FairEmail/docs/FAQ-it-rIT.md

 <br />

-**Errori Gmail**

-L'autorizzazione della configurazione dei profili Gmail con la procedura guidata rapida deve essere ricaricata periodicamente tramite il [gestore del profilo Android](https://developer.android.com/reference/android/accounts/AccountManager).
-Questo richiede permessi di contatto/profilo e connettività internet.
+**Gmail errors**

+The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
+This requires contact/account permissions and internet connectivity.

 The error *...
 Authentication failed ...
-Profilo non trovato ...* significa che un profilo Gmail autorizzato precedentemente è stato rimosso dal dispositivo.
+Account not found ...* means that a previously authorized Gmail account was removed from the device.

+The errors *...
+Authentication failed ...
+No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

+The error *...
+Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

-Gli errori *...
+The error *...
 Autenticazione fallita...
-Nessun token ...* significa che il gestore del profilo Android non è riuscito a ricaricare l'autorizzazione di un profilo Gmail.

-L'errore *...
-Autenticazione fallita ... errore di rete ...* significa che il gestore del profilo Android non è stato in grado di ricaricare l'autorizzazione di un profilo Gmail a causa dei problemi con la connessione internet

-L'errore *...
-Autenticazione fallita ...
-Credenziali non valide ...* potrebbe essere causato dalla modifica della password del profilo o revocando i permessi necessari dei contatti/del profilo.
-Nel caso in cui la password del profilo fosse stata modificata, dovrete autenticare di nuovo il profilo di Google nelle impostazioni del profilo Android.
-Nel caso in cui i permessi siano stati revocati, potete avviare la procedura guidata rapida di Gmail per garantire di nuovo i permessi necessari (non dovete riconfigurare il profilo).
+Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
+In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
+In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).

-L'errore *...
+The eror *...
 ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

-Quando in dubbio, potete chiedere [supporto](#user-content-support).
+When in doubt, you can ask for [support](#user-content-support).

 <br />

 <a name="faq23"></a>
-**(23) Perché ricevo l'avviso ... ?**
+**(23) Why do I get alert ... ?**

-*Generale*

-Gli avvisi sono messaggi di avviso inviati dal server email.

-*Troppe connessioni simultanee* o *Numero massimo di connessioni superate*

-Questo avviso sarà inviato quando ci sono troppe connessioni di cartelle per lo stesso profilo email allo stesso tempo.

-Possibili cause sono:
+*General*

+Alerts are warning messages sent by email servers.

+*Too many simultaneous connections* or *Maximum number of connections exceeded*

+This alert will be sent when there are too many folder connections for the same email account at the same time.

+Possible causes are:

 * Ci sono client email multipli connessi allo stesso profilo
 * Lo stesso client email è connesso diverse volte allo stesso profilo
 * Le connessioni precedenti sono state terminate bruscamente per esempio perdendo bruscamente la connettività internet

-Prima prova ad attendere un po' di tempo se il problema si risolve da solo, oppure:
+First try to wait some time to see if the problem resolves itself, else:

 * o passa alla verifica periodica dei messaggi nelle impostazioni di ricezione, che risulterà nell'apertura delle cartelle una per volta
 * or set some folders to poll instead of synchronize (long press folder in the folder list, edit properties)